International Aerospace Camp

-The fee of $1,500 includes room and board, all flights and flight instruction, transportation while at camp, activities, tours, and handout materials.
-If you choose the R-44 helicopter introductory flight option, there will be an additional $350 charge.
+If you choose the R-44 helicopter introductory flight option there will be an additional charge of $350.
 Full payment is required to hold your registration.
 If for some reason you cannot attend, a full refund is available up to March 1st.
-A refund of 50% is available up to May 1st.
-No refund will be available after May 1st.
+A refund of 50% is available up to May 1.
+No refund will be available after May 1.
 Online payment is required.
 Further instructions are given when you register.

 You'll stay right on campus in one of UND's residence halls and eat in one of our student dining halls.

 You are responsible for transportation to Grand Forks, North Dakota.
 Delta and Allegiant airlines serve Grand Forks.
 We provide transportation at no additional cost to and from the airport in Grand Forks.
 The free shuttle service will begin at 1 p.m. on the first day of camp and continue until all students have arrived at the residence halls on campus.
 Students are permitted to drive to campus with their own vehicle; however, there will be no driving of personal vehicles during camp week.
 If you drive your own vehicle you will need to purchase a UND parking pass for the week.

 Check-in is 1-5 p.m. on the first day of camp, with camp orientation at 5:30 p.m.

-NOTE: Make travel arrangements early, as camp housing is available ONLY for the camp time period.
+Make travel arrangements early, as camp housing is available only for the camp time period.
 UND is not responsible for lodging/meals for early arrivals or late departures.